discolabs/shopify-theme-scaffold/README.md

 ## Development Builds
-Running `grunt build` will compile all of your files into the `/.build` directory in the directory structure expected by Shopify.
+Running `grunt build` will compile all of your files into the `.build` directory in the directory structure expected by Shopify.
 You can run `grunt dist` to additionally generate a `.zip` file, packaging these files up for direct upload through the Shopify Admin interface.

-If you're familiar with the `shopify_theme` gem, just add your theme configuration details to a `config.yml` file in the `/.build` directory, then run `theme watch` in that directory.
-Subsequent builds of your theme that alter files in the `/theme` directory will have their changes automatically uploaded to Shopify.
+If you're familiar with the `shopify_theme` gem, just add your theme configuration details to a `config.yml` file in the `.build` directory, then run `theme watch` in that directory.
+Subsequent builds of your theme that alter files in the `theme` directory will have their changes automatically uploaded to Shopify.

 Instead of running `grunt build` every time you want to rebuild your theme, you